-This guide has been produced to provide line managers advice on what is required when making a referral to Occupational Health.

-To ensure that you get the information you require to progress a case, please follow all the steps below.
+This guide has been produced to give line managers advice on what is required when making a referral to Occupational Health.
+To ensure that you get the information you require to progress a case, please follow the steps below -

-Reason for referral
+1.Reason for Referral

-It's important that the reason for referral is clearly explained so that the practitioner can understand why the colleague has been referred.
+It is important that the reason for referral is clearly explained so that the practitioner can understand why the colleague has been referred.
+These steps should be followed with all referrals:

-Background history
+2.Background history

-The more background you can provide the better response you should receive from OH.
-Remember to let OH know of any information that you have which you believe may be relevant, for example:
+The more background you can provide the better response you should receive from Occupational Health.
+Remember to let Occupational Health know of any information that you have which you believe May be relevant, for example:

-- Is the colleague's attendance pattern causing concern? - Is the colleague able to carry out their job? - Is there a rehabilitation plan in place that has not progressed as expected? - Is the colleague on long term sickness absence? - Does the colleague have any previous history of their current condition? - Are there any personal issues? - Does the colleague's condition impact on their social/domestic activities that you are aware of? - Is the colleague expected to return to work at any point in the future? - State why you are referring this colleague at this time; - Say what advice/information you're hoping to obtain from referring the colleague; - Provide the colleague's absence details; - State whether the colleague is currently absent from work; - State the diagnosis on their medical/self-certificate; - · Identify the first day of their absence; and - State whether you have a confirmed return to work date or an indication from the colleague's GP as to how long they may be absent. - Is it support/counselling you want for them, be specific and ensure you have asked them as this will be processed straight through for therapy.
+- Is the colleague's attendance pattern causing concern? - Is the colleague able to carry out their job? - Is there a rehabilitation plan in place that has not been progressed as expected? - Does the colleague have any previous history of their current condition? - Are there any personal issues? - Does the colleagues' condition impact on their social/domestic activities that you are aware of? - Is the colleague expected to return to work at any point in the future? - State why you are referring this colleague at this time - Say what advice/information you're hoping to obtain from referring the colleague - Provide the colleagues absence details - State whether the colleague is currently absent from work - State the diagnosis on their medical/self-certificate - Identify the first day of their absence, and - State whether you have a confirmed return to work date or an indication from the colleague's GP as to how long they may be absent. - Is it support/counselling you want for them, be specific and ensure you have asked them as this will be processed straight through for therapy.